[Last updated July 19, 2018]

 Nonmember Customer Data –

 Nonmember customer data obtained through online or storefront (paper) registration and sales is for internal AIA New York and Center for Architecture purposes only and is not shared or sold to vendors for bulk mail solicitations.
-It is used to solicit feedback on the product or service purchased and to inform customer of new products and services available for sale.
+It is used to solicit feedback on the product or service purchased and to inform customer of new events, products and services available for sale.
 It is also used for market research within the National Component.
+During event registration, we collect your email address to inform you of future related events that may be of interest to you.
+Users can unsubscribe at any time by following the “unsubscribe” link in the email footer.

 Member Data –